National Down Syndrome Society

 The National Down Syndrome Society (NDSS) is an American organization that offers support to people with Down syndrome, their families, friends, teachers, and coworkers, and educates the general public about Down syndrome.
 The mission of the NDSS is to be the leading human rights organization for all individuals with Down syndrome.

 History

 The NDSS was founded by Betsy Goodwin and Arden Moulton.
 Goodwin's daughter, Carson was born in 1978 with Down Syndrome.
-The parents soon discovered that the support and resources available to parents with Down syndrome children were very limited.
+The parents soon discovered that the support and resources available to parents with children with Down syndrome were very limited.
 Goodwin and Arden created the NDSS, which gained official nonprofit status in 1979.
 The National Down Syndrome Society envisions "a world in which all people with Down syndrome have the opportunity to enhance their quality of life, realize their life aspirations and become valued members of welcoming communities."

 Areas of programming

 NDSS focuses on four items of programming to enhance the quality of life for those with Down syndrome.